inseven/incontext/README.md

 - [ ] I still don't have a good solution for many-to-one compiles
 - [ ] I could, like Jekyll have an explicit way to ignore files and then have a way for importers to explicitly return their dependencies
+- [ ] swift-sass includes binary dependencies and is unacceptable long-term